ace-subido/ace-subido.github.com/src/about.md

 ### Contact Details

-You can reach me at hello@acesubido.com
+You can reach me at hello@acesubido.com.
+I live in the Philippines, so replies might not come in your timezone.

 ### Other Things In This Site